Sayuki0x/githook_listener/README.md

-# typescript-boilerplate
+# githook_listener

-A quick start repo for typescript projects.

-Contains these tools:

-1. Prettier for code formatting
-2. TSLint for linting
-3. Husky & lint-staged for pre-commit hooks (currently foirmats and then lints the code pre-commit)

-All of your typescript files should go in the `./src` directory, and the compiled javscript will be available at `./dist`.
+A utility to listen for github webhooks and do file / git operations on a repository.

+## prereqs

+1. You must get a github secret from github in the repo settings.
+Set that in the secret variable in index.ts
+2. Set the repo path in the repo variable in index.ts
+3. By default, it will just execute a git stash and then a git pull on every push event.
+You can edit the commands it runs in the exec function.

-## Setup
+## dev setup

 1. Install the dependencies